adesh-thakare/Node_Backend/README.md

 Send GET requests to http://localhost:8000/top-authors to fetch top authors and emails ( can also be modified to get top 10 authors based on sales revenue.

 Live deployment of API and Postgres done on railway web app - https://node-backend-livid.vercel.app/ need postgres setup

+Connection Pool used for Postgresql for db server utilization optimization for handling large traffic.